Locally linear representation for image clustering: Baselines and Evaluation Metrics

-Table~$2$ reports the clustering results of LLR, from which we could have the following observations: \begin{itemize} \item LLR outperforms the other methods in AC and NMI with distinct advantage.
-For example, LLR is $6.6\%$ and $1.9\%$ higher than the second best method (LRR) over AR in AC and NMI, respectively.
-The figures are $17\%$ and $15\%$ over ExYaleB. \item LRR and SSC are two recently proposed algorithms, which are superior to LLE-graph and NSC which respectively are based on linear representation and pairwise distance (Euclidean distance + heat kernel). \end{itemize}
+We report the clustering results of the evaluate algorithms in Table $1$ and Table $2$, from which we have the following observations: \begin{itemize} \item LLR outperforms the other methods in AC and NMI by a considerable performance margin.
+LLR is $6.6\%$ and $1.9\%$ higher than the second best method (LRR) over AR in AC and NMI, respectively.
+The corresponding values are $17.0\%$ and $15.0\%$ over Extended Yale Database B. \item LRR and SSC are two recently-proposed algorithms, which are superior to LLEC and SC.
+Note that, only SC is a pairwise distance-based spectral clustering method. \item LLR finds an elegant balance between time cost and clustering quality, which is not the fastest algorithm but achieves the best clustering quality. \item k-means is the fastest algorithm, but performs the worst in AC and NMI. \end{itemize}